Azure/fta-monitoring/README.md

+# Important

+This project is no longer being maintained and is being archived as a result.

 # Welcome to the FastTrack for Azure Monitoring Call
 ## We will start 1-2 minutes after the scheduled time to accommodate those still connecting